Derrell Bradford more_vert

 Since education spending comprises at least 1/3 of all state budgets, Josh understands that without reforming school finance, we'll never create a sustainable domestic economy.

-Currently the vice president of public accountability at the Laura and John Arnold Foundation and a senior fellow at the Manhattan Institute, Josh's work focuses on the issues of sustainable public finance and evidence-based policymaking with a particular emphasis on retirement and education policy.
+Currently the senior vice president of results-driven government at the Laura and John Arnold Foundation and a senior fellow at the Manhattan Institute, Josh's work focuses on the issues of sustainable public finance and evidence-based policymaking with a particular emphasis on retirement and education policy.
 Josh has also served an adjunct faculty member at Rice University where he has taught in the Summer Institute for the Rice Education Entrepreneurship Program at the Jones Graduate School of Business.

 He holds a B.S. and M.S. in Industrial Engineering and a Ph.D. in Economics from the University of Arkansas.